SYSTEM ONLINE

 }

-Then it scans the surrounding area for valid target containers — regular chests and barrels within the 15-block radius — using BlockFinder.java, a clean generic 3D block space iterator that walks a cubic bounding box and yields each block in sequence.
-No Bukkit API overhead for iterating nearby entities, no reflection — a straightforward custom iterator that scans X, Y, Z in nested order.
+Then it scans the surrounding area for valid target containers (regular chests and barrels within 15 blocks) using BlockFinder.java, a generic 3D block space iterator that walks a cubic bounding box and yields each block in sequence.
+It uses no Bukkit API overhead for iterating nearby entities and no reflection; it is a straightforward custom iterator that scans X, Y, Z in nested order.

 For each item in the Sorter chest, the target container list is sorted using a four-level comparator: